sidemash/sdk-scala/README.md

 ```

 ## Configuration
-First create an `AuthAccess` object to query Sidemash Cloud with API.
+First, log in your account and create an `AuthAccess` object to query Sidemash Cloud with API.
 On creation, you will have a token and a privateKey : Use them to initialize a Sidemash client.
 ```scala
 import com.sidemash.SidemashClient
 import com.sidemash.Credentials